 Read MoreOver the past 5 years, we have more information on the potential impact of cell phones and male fertility.
-Newer studies have attempted to look at what aspects of cell phone usage may be responsible for the changes seen in sperm count, sperm movement and potential fertility.
-Let’s review what we currently know: Cell phones […]
+Newer studies have attempted to look at what aspects of cell phone usage may be responsible for the changes seen in sperm count, sperm movement, and potential fertility.
+What We Currently Know about Cell Phone Usage […]

 Read MoreWhat’s the difference between sterility and infertility?
 Sometimes these terms are used interchangeably, but they actually describe two different conditions—each with their own treatment options.
 What is Sterility?
 One common definition of sterility is the inability to create offspring (children) as a result of a procedure—such as tubal ligation, hysterectomy, or vasectomy.
 Tubal ligation, also […]